FindMySchool LogoFindMySchool

 Sixth form class sizes.
 Popular A-level subjects can have sets of 27 students at the start of Year 12.
 While this reflects the scale of the Associated Sixth Form rather than understaffing, students accustomed to smaller classes may need to adjust.

 St Aidan's High School offers a distinctive combination: the academic breadth and opportunities of a large comprehensive with the pastoral warmth and faith foundation of a church school.
-Results place it firmly above England average, with exceptional value added demonstrated by Progress 8 scores that rank among the best locally.
-The sixth form partnership with St John Fisher creates one of England's largest and most successful school-based post-16 provisions, with Oxbridge success doubling year-on-year.
+Results place it in the top third nationally across both GCSE and A-level measures, with exceptional value added demonstrated by a Progress 8 score of +0.72.
+The sixth form partnership with St John Fisher gives the post-16 provision real scale, with 1,278 A-level exam entries in the 2025 dataset.

 Best suited to families who value a Christian ethos expressed through daily life rather than mere assembly references, and who are comfortable with a large, busy school where opportunities must sometimes be actively sought.
 The admissions complexity requires early engagement, particularly for foundation places.